• Skip to primary navigation

 Raise your hand if when it gets to the end of the week, you always end up with a bunch of ripe bananas sitting on your kitchen counter?
 I don't know about you but I absolutely hate wasting food!
 So instead of using them in a banana bread recipe, I decided to make some delicious peanut butter banana oatmeal bars!

-There’s only nine wholesome ingredients in this bar recipe.
-They're almost as good as these chai spiced vegan oatmeal bars and unlike the packaged bars from the store, these bars don’t have any preservatives or junk in them.
+There's only nine wholesome ingredients in this bar recipe.
+They're almost as good as these strawberry banana oatmeal bars or my chai spiced vegan oatmeal bars and unlike the packaged bars from the store, these bars don't have any preservatives or junk in them.

 Why You'll Love This Recipe